haena612/pre-work/README.md

 #Pre-work

-"Tip Calculator" is a tip calculator application for iOS.
+"Tip Calculator" is an application that can calculate tips automatically for iOS.

 Submitted by: Haena Kim